-502. Medical Statistics.
-Designed to acquaint the second year student with the elements of statistical reasoning as applied to medical problems.
-Topics include: formulation of hypotheses; design of clinical and laboratory experiments; methods of collection and tabulation of data; analysis-of-variance techniques and nonparametric methods; methodology of short-and long-term medical studies; evaluation and use of vital statistics data.
+502. MEDICAL STATISTICS.
+Designed to acquaint the second year student with the elements of statistical reasoning as applied to medical problems, Topics include: formulation of hypotheses; design of clinical and laboratory experiments; methods of collection and tabulation of data; analysis-of-variance techniques and nonparametric methods; methodology of short-and long-term medical studies; evaluation and use of vital statistics data.
 The course is organized around the presentation of examples from the literature.
 Twenty-one hours.
 FALL.
 Drs.
 Federspiel and Vander Zwaag.

-503. PRINCIPLES OF PUBLIC HEALTH AND PREVENTIVE MEDICINE.
-A COURSE of lectures intended to provide the second year student with the preventive point of view in the practice of medicine, to make him aware of the major health problems and of the changing nature of major health problems, and to acquaint him with the organized forces working for the advancement of public health.
+503. Principles of Public Health and Preventive Medicine.
+A course of lectures intended to provide the second year student with the preventive point of view in the practice of medicine, to make him aware of the major health problems and of the changing nature of major health problems, and to acquaint him with the organized forces working for the advancement of public health.
 The following subjects are among those considered: epidemiology, etiology, modes of transmission and methods of prevention and control of communicable diseases; vital statistics; maternal and infant hygiene; the venereal disease problem; the more common occupational diseases; civilian defense and disaster control; school hygiene; principles of housing; water supplies and sewage disposal, and population problems.
 Clinical preventive medicine is emphasized in relation to cardiovascular diseases; diabetes, cancer, and the problems of geriatrics are presented.
 Stress is placed on principles in public health administration at international, national, state, and local levels and their relation to the practitioner of medicine.
 Twenty-one hours.
 FALL & SPRING.
 Dr. Quinn and Staff.

 521. MEDICINE IN FAMILIES AND THE COMMUNITY.
 First year.
 Three afternoons are spent in discussion-seminars on the relevance of the practice of preventive medicine to continuing and comprehensive care.
 Medical care is emphasized from the point of view of individualized consideration of patients for the maintenance of good health and rehabilitation from ill health, taking account of family factors and general community environment.
 Comprehensive care means health promotion, prevention of disease through immunization and health education, maternal and infant health guidance and periodic health evaluation; early diagnosis and treatment, disability limitation, and rehabilitation.
 Case presentations and discussion of families with medical problems illustrating the points above will be made in another three afternoons.
 Field visits are made to the Bill Wilkerson Hearing and Speech Center, Metropolitan Health Department, Senior Citizens' Center (seminar on aging), and Central State Hospital (geriatrics pavillion).
 Medical economics, current and passed medical legislation, are presented in appropriate detail.
-Three hours per week, last twelve weeks.
+(Psychiatry 535) Three hours per week, last twelve weeks.
 FALL.
-Dr. Quinn and Staff and members of the Division of Human Behavior (Department of Psychiatry).
+Dr. Quinn and Staff and Dr. Stephen C. Cappannari (Associate Professor of Human Behavior).